 Craigslist is not for everyone, however.
 Competition can be stiff and the process of going through listings can be time-consuming.
 Also, the travel and time associated with picking up some items can make it unprofitable, unless a number of pickups can be coordinated.

-Some scrappers recommend aids such as CraigsPro+, an Apple app.
+Some scrappers recommend aids such as CPlus for Craigslist, an Apple iOS app.
 After setting up search parameters, you can receive alerts for available items without having to manually search the Craigslist website.

 There are other sites that are also dedicated to recycling and reuse.
 You may want to check out www.freecycle.org and look for any local resources for classified postings.